NoulliCHEN/PIDAO/FNO1d_Burgers/readme4FNO1d.md

 python fourier_1d.py
 ```

 It takes about 20 mins to train the neural network on the NVIDIA RTX 3090 GPU.
-The expected output includes training/test loss/accuracy.
+The expected output includes training/test loss and accuracy.